Iretha/design-patterns/src/com/smdev/behavioral/README.md

 * [Observer (GoF)](https://iretha.github.io/design-patterns/behavioral/observer)

-Designed to define one-to-many dependency between objects so that when one object changes its state, all its dependents get notified and updated automatically
+Designed to define one-to-many dependency between objects, so that when one object changes its state, all its dependents get notified and updated automatically

 * [State (GoF)](https://iretha.github.io/design-patterns/behavioral/state)